tpg/deadbolt/README.md

 ## Getting Started
 Deadbolt works by setting permissions in a JSON array in a column on your users table.
-It doesn't care much about authentication and such, as long as it can fetch an array of permissions.

-To get started quickly, add a nullable string/text column to your users table:
+To get started quickly, add a nullable string column to your users table:

 ```php
 Schema::create('users', function (Blueprint $table) {